 - Isolating Data Interface (IDI) connections - An IDI uses a Electronic Industries Association (EIA) RS-232-C serial data electrical interface.
-The maximum distance between the Lucent INTUITY system and the switch supported by an IDI connection is 50 feet. - Data Service Unit (DSU) connections - Use a DSU to connect a Lucent INTUITY platform and a switch located more that 50 feet apart. - Modular Processor Data Module (MPDM) connections - Use an MPDM to connect a Lucent INTUITY platform and a switch located more that 50 feet apart.
+The maximum distance between the INTUITY AUDIX system and the switch supported by an IDI connection is 50 feet. - Data Service Unit (DSU) connections Use a DSU to connect an Intuity AUDIX platform and a switch located - Modular Processor Data Module (MPDM) connections Use an MPDM to connect an INTUITY AUDIX platform and a switch located more that 50 feet apart.

-For more information on the Lucent INTUITY system-to-switch connections, including required hardware and connectivity diagrams, refer to Chapter 1, "Switch Integration Requirements".
+For more information on the INTUITY AUDIX system-to-switch connections, including required hardware and connectivity diagrams, see Chapter 1, "Switch Integration Requirements".

-To assign the data link, complete the following tasks in this section:
+To assign the data link, complete the following procedures in this section:

-- Administer the Packet Gateway Board
+- 1. Administer the Packet Gateway Card.

-- Assign the BX.25 Data Module
+- 2. Assign the BX.25 Data Module.

-- Assign the Interface Link
+- 3. Assign the Interface Link.

-- Assign the Processor Channel